greenpeace/gpes-sql-recipes/README.md

 ## Create tables

-Create tables to import data into a local database
+Create tables to import data into a local database:

 * [Create a table to import EN users](create-engaging-users.sql)
 * [Create a table to import EN transactional](create-engaging-transactional.sql)